smscommunity/sms-guide/_game/categories.md

 ### Skips
 The shines can be done in the intended order, except for 5 skips that are usually used:
 1. **Bianco 1 Skip**
-This shine is easily accessible in episode 1, so the Bianco 1 shine is always skipped.
+The Bianco 2 shine is easily accessible in episode 1, so the Bianco 1 shine is easily skipped.
 2. **[Gelato Beach Skip](/sms-guide/techniques/maneuvers/gbs/) (GBS)**
 Collecting the Gelato 8 shine during Episode 1 lets you access episode 7 right after, and so swaps episodes 1–7 in Gelato Beach with episodes 7–8, saving ~12 minutes.
 Alternatively, you can play episodes 1–7 as normal.
 3. **[Pianta Early](/sms-guide/techniques/maneuvers/piantaearly/)**